 Recipe FAQs

 While powdered ube can be used as a substitute, it may not capture the authentic flavor and texture of traditional Ube Halaya, known for its concentrated and dense nature.
-If fresh or frozen grated ube is not available, purple sweet potatoes like Purple Stokes and Okinawa Sweet Potatoes make excellent substitutes in terms of taste and consistency.
+If fresh or frozen grated ube is not available, purple sweet potatoes like Purple Stokes and Okinawa sweet potatoes make excellent substitutes in terms of taste and consistency.

 Yes, you can freeze Ube Halaya for up to 3 months.
 Place it in a sealed container or freezer bag.
 The texture may slightly change when you defrost it, but it will still taste good.